james-card/NanoOs/README.md

 NanoOs has a very simple command-line shell.
 The shells are not considered special kernel processes.

 One of the challenges of having a shell in an embedded OS is consuming a process slot that could be used for other user processes.
 To address this, NanoOs borrows a concept from early versions of UNIX.
-Commands that are run in the foreground (i.e. are not run with an ampersand at the end of their command lines) will *REPLACE* the shell process when they execute.
+Commands that are run in the foreground (i.e. are not run with an ampersand at the end of their command lines and are not piping their output to another process) will *REPLACE* the shell process when they execute.
 Processes that do not own a console will run in a different process slot.
 This allows all foreground processes to be guaranteed a slot to run in.
 The shell is automatically restarted by the scheduler when a shell process or a process that replaces one exits.

 ### User Processes